 Image Credits – Fawad Ahmed, Dawn

 Shahi Tukda, as the name suggests, means royal dessert.
-It’s an exotic rich bread pudding with lots of fruits flavored with cardamom.
+It’s an exotic rich bread pudding with lots of fruits flavoured with cardamom.
 This dessert is said to have become popular during the Mughal era.

 Shahi Tukda is made by frying the bread pieces in oil and then dipped in sweetened milk.
-This Indian wedding sweet is then soaked in a rose/saffron flavored sugar syrup and pouring the rabdi or sweet milk sauce over it.
+This Indian wedding sweet is then soaked in a rose/saffron flavoured sugar syrup and pouring the rabdi or sweet milk sauce over it.
 It can be garnished with edible silver foil, nuts, and cardamom powder.

 Image Credits – Foodviva.com